-Sometimes, when you connect an external hard drive to your computer, it might not show up or get recognized.
-This problem occurs frequently in Mac/Windows 10, and could lead to data loss.
+Sometimes, when you connect an external hard drive to your computer, you may find it fails to show up.
+The external hard drive not showing up problem occurs frequently on Windows PC or Mac, and it could lead to data loss.

-There are some useful fixes to the external hard drive not detected issue.
-Please read this page to know how to access the drive without data loss.
+There are some useful fixes to the external hard drive not detected on Windows 10.
+Please read this page offered by MiniTool to know how to access the drive without data loss.

 External Hard Drive Not Showing Up PC